lemonase/lemonase.github.io/content/about-me.md

 ### Beginner Level

 These are languages that I use less often, where I would consider myself a beginner.
+I have used these languages in smaller projects outside of class.

 - C/C++ :dragon:
 - Go :cloud: :whale:
+- Java :coffee:
+- C# / .NET :knife:
+- SQL (sqlite, MySQL)

 ### Classroom Experience Level